Fivetuple/ADPaths/readme.txt

 ------------------------------------------------------------------------------------------------

-esig_shell.m                            Wrapper for esig, which must be installed using pip install esig.
+matlab_esig_shell.m                      Wrapper for esig, which must be installed using pip install esig.

 ------------------------------------------------------------------------------------------------